panahiparham/react-tutorial/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Creating a Resume Website with React.js

+Our Goal is to Create a Resume Website With Create React App.
+The final version will look something like [this website](https://panahiparham.github.io/react-resume/)

+## Step 1 .
+Setting up the project

+Every Create-React-App starts with creating the project.
+Hea

 ### `yarn start`